8th Transport Regiment "Casilina": Interwar years

 In August 1920, the VII Automobilistic Center was formed in Rome and assigned to the VII Army Corps.
 In 1923, the center was disbanded and its personnel and materiel used to form the VII Auto Grouping, which consisted of a command, an auto group, a railway group, and a depot.
-On 31 October 1926, the grouping was disbanded and the next day its personnel and vehicles were used to from the 8th Automobilistic Center.
+On 31 October 1926, the grouping was disbanded and the next day its personnel and vehicles were used to form the 8th Automobilistic Center.
 The center consisted of a command, the VIII Automobilistic Group, and a depot.
 The three companies of the disbanded railway group were assigned to the 1st Field Artillery Regiment, 7th Field Artillery Regiment, and 13th Field Artillery Regiment, while the railway section based in Sardinia was assigned to the 16th Field Artillery Regiment.
 The auto section based in Sardinia, was reorganized as 23rd Automobilistic Company and assigned to the 12th Automobilistic Center in Cagliari.

 In 1935-36, the center mobilized an advanced workshop group, six auto units, and an automobilistic vehicles park workshop for the Second Italo-Ethiopian War.
 The center also provided 81 officers, 100 non-commissioned officers, and 2,045 soldiers to units, which deployed to East Africa for the war.